samohtred/htdocs/readme.txt

   -> style sheet for topic tree
 global_setups.js
   -> globally used setups such as version, debug mode and database URL can be put in there
-     to make them accessible to all other modules input_dispatcher.js
+     to make them accessible to all other modules; currently also important global functions are hosted there input_dispatcher.js
   -> central input processing unit (all <A> tags and all keyboard inputs are
-     handed over to the right modules and functions) main_table.js
+     handed over to the proper modules and functions) main_table.js
   -> auxiliary table functions such as init, resize and add keyboard listener main_tree.js
   -> elementary topic tree GUI functions main_menu_html.js
-  -> HTML text of main menu is output through Javascript symbol_topic.gif
+  -> HTML text of main menu is output through Javascript symbol_xxxxxxxxxxxx.gif
-  -> symbol before every topic entry
+  -> symbols for different element types